stat133-sp19/hw-stat133-kimberlymchua/workout3/README.md

 *Description of Workout3:*

 - workout3's purpose is to purpose of this assignment is to create an R package that implements functions for calculating probabilities of a Binomial random variable, and related calculations such as the probability distribution, the expected value, variance, etc.
+- more information about the binomials package can be found on the binomials README.md file